 For many, weight loss involves numerous sustainable changes to eating and exercise habits.
-It can take a long time and there are often detours along the way.
+It can take a long time, and there are often detours along the way.
 It can also be easier for some people than others.

 There’s a dearth of research comparing differences between how men and women lose weight.
-Experts really have a better understanding of how women lose weight because women are far more likely to seek help and work on weight loss more often than men.
+Experts have a better understanding of how women lose weight because women are far more likely to seek help and work on weight loss more often than men.

-Some new evidence reinforces what experts have long observed: Weight loss is actually easier for men.
+Past evidence reinforces what experts have long observed: Weight loss is actually easier for men.

 In a study published in the journal Diabetes, Obesity and Metabolism, researchers followed 2,000 people with pre-diabetes for eight weeks while they ate an 800-calorie, predominately liquid diet, including soups, shakes and 1.5 cups of low calorie vegetables.

 By the time the study was complete, 35% of the participants had normal blood glucose levels and were no longer considered pre-diabetic.
-But the men reaped greater benefits: they lost 26 pounds on average, compared to a 22-pound average for women, and had improved health markers such as lower heart rates and less body fat.
+But the men reaped greater benefits: They lost 26 pounds on average, compared to a 22-pound average for women, and had improved health markers, such as lower heart rates and less body fat.